hackatron/hackatron.github.io/_posts/2013-01-16-introduction-to-play-2.markdown

 Play 2 is a web framework released in 2012, built with Scala and inspired by modern web frameworks such as Rails and Django.

-The feature that stands out the most is possibility to handle asynchronous non-blocking requests out of the box.
+The feature that stands out the most is the possibility to handle asynchronous non-blocking requests out of the box.
 This is great for streaming and for heavy computational operations that need to be run in a separate thread without blocking the entire web server.

 ### Akka